cberon/rhminer-1/README.md

 ## Command line options
 ```
 General options:
+  -devfee		The percentage time to be used for contribution to developer's account (0-100).
+  			Default is 0
   -maxsubmiterrors      Stop the miner when a number of consecutive submit errors occured.
                         Default is 10 consecutive errors.
                         This is usefull when mining into local wallet.